 So what do I need to do?

 It is essential that you arrange an initial inspection of your equipment, carried out by a specialist building services consultant or lift contractor, such as Stannah Lift Services.
 They can provide escalator repair and/or recommend any work that may be needed to bring it in line with current requirements.

 These recommendations can take the form of minor repairs, through to fuller escalator refurbishment or escalator modernisation work.
 It's worth bearing in mind that most lift companies have engineers with the technical capability to work on all makes and models - not just their own.

-Could I replace my existing worn escalator with new?
+Could I replace my existing worn escalator with a new one?

 Yes.
-Although it is not always necessary to replace an existing product as a lift company can help extend product life by refurbishing and upgrading the principal parts of the equipment.
+Although it is not always necessary to replace an existing product, a lift company can help extend product life by refurbishing and upgrading the principal parts of the equipment.